haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 <a class="prompt prompt-question">Is the top ranked cluster significantly better than the second one?
 (This is also reflected in the z-score).</a>

 In case the scores of various clusters are within standard devatiation from each other, all should be considered as a valid solution for the docking.
 Ideally, some additional independent experimental information should be available to decide on the best solution.
 In this case we do have such a piece of information: the phosphate transfer mechanism (see [Biological insights](#biological-insights) below).

+**Note:** The type of calculations performed by HADDOCK does have some chaotic nature, meaning that you will only get exactly the same results if you are running on the same hardware, operating system and using the same executable.
+The HADDOCK server makes use of [EGI](https://www.egi.eu)/[EOSC](https://www.eosc-hub.eu) high throughput computing (HTC) resources to distribute the jobs over a wide grid of computers worldwide.
+As such, your results might look slightly different from what is presented in the [example output page](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/E2A-HPR).
+That run was run on our local cluster.
+Small differences in scores are to be expected, but the overall picture should be consistent.

 <hr>